Introducing GiveLink Docs: The Most Thorough Documentation in Fundraising

 Built-In AI Chat

 Don't want to browse through pages?
 Just ask.
 We've built an AI chat assistant directly into the docs site.
-It has full context of every documentation page, every API endpoint, and every configuration option.
+It is grounded in the launch documentation and current status notes.
 Ask it anything:

 - "How do I set up recurring donations with custom frequencies?"